danielflugger/danielflugger/README.md

 Specialized in geospatial intelligence, LLM orchestration, and automated document workflows — specifically in domains where ground truth matters: property, infrastructure, asset verification, and supply chain.

-Spent 15 years running a design-build manufacturing firm before moving fully into AI/ML engineering.
+Spent 12 years running a design-build manufacturing firm before moving fully into AI/ML engineering.
 That means I architect systems with an operator's understanding of where the friction actually is.

 ---

 ### Current work

-- **[NYCID / Trusound LLC](https://github.com/danielflugger)** — GCP-native asset intelligence platform for physical property verification
+- **[Trusound® Projects](https://github.com/danielflugger)** — GCP-native asset intelligence platform for physical property verification
-- **Google for Developers** — ML pipelines, GIS platforms, and LLM curriculum for 3,000+ developers
+- **[Google for Developers](https://g.dev/danielflugger)** — ML pipelines, GIS platforms, and LLM curriculum for 3,000+ developers

 ---